 Rosyth’s location allows access to a large regional workforce across Fife, Edinburgh and the wider Central Belt

-Queensferry One development offers a new international and logistics hub situated within the heart of the Forth Green Freeport.
-Queensferry One is a 48-hectare site capable of delivering high-quality, flexible industrial and logistics space.
+Scarborough Muir is a joint venture with Scarborough Group International and JW Muir Group PLC.
+Their Queensferry One development offers a new international and logistics hub situated within the heart of the Forth Green Freeport.
+It is a fully remediated development site, with outline consent to deliver in excess of 1.2m sq ft of high-quality industrial and logistics space across 120 acres.

 HMS Caledonia/MOD